deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](charts/charts_4_0.png "🔼 Figure 2: Analyzing effective context length of LLMs pretrained on SlimPajama with respect to training length, token consumption, and position frequency.
 In Figure 2b, we use the model effective length as the X-axis, and the Y-axis indicates the number of times the model was exposed to that specific position during training.")

-> 🔼 The chart displays the relationship between effective context length, consumed tokens, and position frequency in LLMs pretrained on SlimPajama dataset.
+> 🔼 The chart displays the relationship between effective context length, consumed tokens, and position frequency in LLMs pretrained on SlimPajama.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Analyzing effective context length of LLMs pretrained on SlimPajama with respect to training length, token consumption, and position frequency.
 In Figure 2b, we use the model effective length as the X-axis, and the Y-axis indicates the number of times the model was exposed to that specific position during training.